hperrin/svelte-material-ui/README.md

 # Usage

+Check out the [Webpack template](https://github.com/hperrin/smui-example-webpack) and the [Rollup template](https://github.com/hperrin/smui-example-rollup) for examples.

 To bundle this in your own code, use a Sass processor (not a Sass Svelte preprocessor, but a Sass processor).
 This package includes Sass files in its JS.

 You must also have a `_smui-theme.scss` file in one of the Sass include paths.
 That is where you set the MDC theme variables.
 If it's empty, it will use the default theme values.
-See the [theme folder](https://github.com/hperrin/svelte-material-ui/blob/master/site/theme) and the [webpack config](https://github.com/hperrin/svelte-material-ui/blob/master/site/webpack.config.js) in the site package for an example.
+See the [theme file](https://github.com/hperrin/svelte-material-ui/blob/master/site/theme/_smui-theme.scss) in the demo site for an example.

 If you want the Material Icon, Roboto, and Roboto Mono fonts, be sure to include these (or include them from a package):